gottacatchenall/ColoradoBumblebees/manuscript/main.typ

 #figure(
   image("../plots/range_shift.png"),
-  caption: []
+  caption: [Projected range shifts across different time-periods and climate scenarios.
+Top-left: The density of the projected shift of the median elevation of each species range in different time-periods (colors) and climate scenarios (columns).
+The dashed grey line indicateds no change.
+Right: bivariate plots depicted the projected number of species gained and lost in each time-period in the middle-of-the-road climate scenario (SSP 2-4.5). #note("michael", "standardize the quantiles on the right")]
 ) <range-shift>

 == Network Rewiring Projections

+Interaction loss is

 #figure(
   image("../plots/interaction_loss.png"),
-  caption: []
+  caption: [The total number of lost interactions at the end of this century for each climate scenario.
+Each shade of purple represents a 20% quantile of lost interactions in the most extrema scenario, with the cutoffs between quantiles labeled on the color bar.
+Bottom Right: the mean number of lost interactions at each elevation in each of the climate scenarios (colors). #note("michael", "little bar plot of areas in bottom right corner")]
 ) <overlap-change>

 #figure(
-  image("../plots/overlap_change.png"),
+  image("../plots/overlap_change2.png"),
+  caption: [(A) Box-and-whisker plots depicting the median amount of range overlap for interacting species across different future time-peroids (columns) and climate scenarios (colors), relative to the baseline.
+The top panel shows bee species, and the bottom shows plant species.
+In the plant panel, points depict outliers that are more than $1.5R$ from the edge of each box, where $R$ is the inter-quantile range, i.e. the difference between the 75% and 25% quantiles.
+(B) Density plots for the relative range overlap size for each plant species a given bee interacts with.
+Each panel correponds to a future time-period, all under the middle-of-the-road climate scenario (SSP 2-4.5).]
+) <overlap-change>

+#figure(
+  image("../plots/sankey.png"),
+  caption: [Sankey plots depicting the number of species in each of the winner/loser categories (absolute winner in green, relative winner in blue, absolute loser in orange, and relative loser in purple) across time.
+Each Sankey plot depicts the four future time periods.
+Bee species are shown in the top, and plant species in the bottom.
+Each column corresponds to a climate scenario. ]
+) <sankey>

+#figure(
+  image("../plots/winners_and_losers.png"),
   caption: []
-) <overlap-change>
+) <winners-and-losers>

 = Discussion

 By combining in-situ interaction data with community science occurrence records and geospatial projections of bioclimatic variables, we are able to predict the ranges and phenologies of _Bombus_ species and the plants they pollinate in the present, and project the future range shifts.
-We consistent upward elevational range shifts, and dismantleing of interaction networks over the coming century, with nearly complete collapse by 2100 occurring in the most extreme climate scenario.
+We consistent upward elevational range shifts, and dismantleing of interaction networks over the coming century.

 By projecting the distribution of each species, we have an estimate of the particular (bee, plant) interactions that will undergo the most change.
 This enables a prioritization of interactions likely to affect pollination and community outcomes in the future .
 This finding is of significant applied importance for the management of agricultural systems, and introduces many questions for future research.
 In the future, we will use our best projections of the future of a network’s (metaweb) structure and functioning arising from shifting bioclimatic and biogeographical conditions to prioritize conservation action.
 The ecological consequences of the expected rewiring could be tested in experimental systems in order to best understand the consequences of this rewiring on mutualist networks in the field.
 We do not envision this work as providing definitive forecasts of ecological networks under change.
 Instead we believe these results provide a priority-list for what species and particular interactions are expected to undergo the most change, so we can better focus network monitoring to anticipate change and guide conservation action.

+Future work: mechanistic SDMs and phenologies.
+We are limited by data to project shifts in phenology.
+This is largely a response to (VARIABLES).

 Predicting how interaction networks will change as species’ ranges shift is critical to the management of biodiversity, ecosystem processes, of ecological intactness, and the maintenance of ecosystem services.
 Our work highlights the potential of synthesizing “small” data from different sources to aid the prediction of interactions @Todman2023SmaDat.
 Further, by placing these interaction networks in a biogeographic context, we can project how these networks will change in the future, and crucially also spatially quantify our uncertainty in these projections.
 This provides guidance for where future monitoring efforts should target their effort to provide the most information possible on how these networks are changing, so we can detect and attribute the causes of this change @Gonzalez2023FraDet, and make better decisions about how to manage and mitigate the consequences of this change in these systems @Chapman2023BriAda.
 This also leads to new avenues of research—can we predict the consequences of both extinction and formation of news interactions within species pollination networks, and if so, can we mitigate them?
 To do this, we should work toward synthesizing predictive models of network structure on biogeographic spatial scales and decadal temporal scales (as done here) with models of dynamics on mutualist networks that reflect processes on smaller scales @Valdovinos2019MutNet.